K-S Paddle Dryer for Sludge and By-products Drying

 Dual counter rotating shafts with unique intermeshing wedge shaped paddles produce uniform heating and high heat transfer rates.
 The use of hollow paddles for heat transfer results in a compact machine.
 Indirectly heated with steam or recirculated thermal fluid (hot oil) the K-S Paddle Dryer has a thermal efficiency of approximately 98%.
-Non-condensable gas from the dryer that might require treatment for odors is minimal.
+Non-condensable gas from the indirect dryer that might require treatment for odors is minimal.

 For process/production applications visit K-S Paddle Dryer & Processor

 After mechanical dewatering, further weight reduction and stable products can be obtained by thermal processing (drying) sludges, biosolids, and by-products.
 K-S has experience in chemical plants, petrochemical plants, refineries, pharmaceutical plants, food processing plants, corn wet milling plants, ethanol facilities, metal processing/finishing plants, mineral processing plants, and pulp & paper mills.

 - Achieve 90+% dry solids (99+% if desired)

 - Achieve intermediate dryness for composting or incineration